The Surinam Toad: A Strange Amphibian From South America

 The Life of a Surinam Toad

-The Surinam toad is almost completely aquatic, although it does move over land if its watery habitat dries up or during heavy rains.
+The Surinam toad is almost completely aquatic, although it does move over land when its watery habitat dries up or during heavy rains.
 It comes to the water surface every half hour or so to breathe air, but it can stay underwater for an hour or more.

 The toad doesn’t have a tongue or teeth.
 It either probes sediments for food with its long and sensitive fingers or it waits to ambush its prey.
 It sweeps the prey into its mouth with its fingers or lunges at its prey with its mouth, using suction to ingest the food.
 The Surinam toad eats worms, insects, crustaceans and fish.

-Like fish, the Surinam toad has a lateral line on each side of its body.
+Like fish, the toad has a lateral line on each side of its body.
 This organ developed in fish as an adaptation to aquatic life and is sensitive to water motion.
 The lateral line helps the toad to detect the movement of other animals in the water and is probably a valuable tool for detecting prey.

 The egg laying and depositing processes are repeated multiple times.
 The female eventually ends up with 60 to 100 eggs on her back.
 Once all the eggs have been positioned, the male leaves the female, his job done.

-Surinam Toad Babies Emerging From Their Mother's Skin
+Babies Emerging From Their Mother's Skin

 Development of the Eggs